Paul Nehlen: Border wall and immigrants

 In late February 2018, Nehlen was a guest on the radio show of David Duke, commenting to Duke that Trump's proposed border wall should include automatic turrets.
 Nehlen stated that any Mexican immigrant who approaches the American border should "be treated as an enemy combatant.
 Man, woman or child."

 Social media bans

 In February 2018, after a series of racist and antisemitic tweets, he was permanently suspended, or banned from Twitter.
 The Republican Party of Wisconsin has cut off ties with Nehlen, saying that his "ideas have no place in the Republican Party".

 In April 2018, Nehlen allegedly doxed alt-right people that he saw as too moderate, willing to compromise, or unwilling to take militant street action.
-Gab, a famous alt-tech platform, banned Nehlen for doxing a troll who went by the name Ricky Vaughn.
+Gab, an alt-tech platform, banned Nehlen for doxing a troll who went by the name Ricky Vaughn.
 After doxing the troll, who gained notoriety by posting popular racist and antisemitic memes, Nehlen claimed that the troll's real name is Douglass Mackey.

-In May 2019, Facebook, Inc. banned Nehlen and other controversial right-wing figures, including Alex Jones,and Milo Yiannopoulos, Laura Loomer, Paul Joseph Watson from the company's platforms, including Facebook and Instagram.
+In May 2019, Facebook, Inc. banned Nehlen and other controversial right-wing figures, including Alex Jones, Milo Yiannopoulos, Laura Loomer, and Paul Joseph Watson from the company's platforms, including Facebook and Instagram.